tourlbr/ts-assessment/README.md

 * **convertAnnotation**:  Converts the input Annotation into a ConvertedAnnotation.
 The children of the ConvertedAnnotation needs to be **sorted by index**.
 The `ìndex` is the startIndex of the first index of the list of indices, namely `indices[0].startIndex`.
 In case it's a group (indices = []), take the earliest index of the converted children.
 * **sortEntities**: Sorts the entities based on name.
 * **sortAnnotations**: Sorts the annotations based on the index of ConvertedAnnotation.

+`src/input.json`: This is the payload we send to clients too.

+`src/output.json`: The output that should be returned by `convertInput`.
+This json will be used to test your return value of `convertInput` in `src/todo.spec.ts`.
+You can use this file as a reference to implement all todos.

 `src/document.jpg`: Below you can find the document we are processing.
 The annotations in the Input payload are highlighted with a color and bounding box.
 ![image info](./src/document.jpg)